A sample of giant radio sources from the NVGRC catalog: Results of a visual inspection of GRS-candidates

-Of the 370 considered NVGRC objects, J005748.3+302114 and J010001.3+300249 are one radio source, as well as J022318.0+425939 and J022251.6+425744, J050533.7-285707 and J050540.8-282445, J051601.7+245826 and J051605.7+245833.
-Objects J024733.6+615632 and J035322.1+355212 are HII regions.
+Among the 370 NVGRC objects we studied, several radio sources were found that contain two NVGRC objects.
+For example, J005748.3+302114 and J010001.3+300249 are a single radio source.
+This also applies to J022318.0+425939 and J022251.6+425744, J050533.7-285707 and J050540.8-282445, J051601.7+245826 and J051605.7+245833.

-So out of 370 NVGRC objects, 177 (49\%) were classified as GRSs\footnote{ This includes GRS-candidates for which we have obtained a redshift estimate or we are not entirely sure of the host identity.}.
-The rest of the objects either have sizes less than 0.7\,Mpc (13\%), or are physically unrelated radio sources~(38\%), which were combined into one system by the recognition algorithm.